 Principles:

-Vacuum chambers must be connected to pumps via airtight tubes, and gauges, windows, and auxiliary chambers are often part of the experimental design, as well.
+Vacuum chambers must be connected to pumps via airtight tubes.
+Various gauges, windows, and auxiliary chambers are often part of the experimental design, as well.
 All of these connections must be made airtight, and a considerable industry has risen to meet these needs.
 Two types of flange connections widely used follow the KF/QF and ConFlat standards.
 Both of these are compression fittings, and both require certain techniques to make an airtight seal.
 This video demonstrates the proper technique to accomplish this task.

 KF/QF stands for “Klein Flansche/Quick Flange,” which is a designation set, along with the dimensional standards, by the International Standards Organization (ISO).
-It is a compression fitting with an elastomeric gasket (o-ring), usually made from either Buna or Viton, a separate centering ring to hold the shape of the gasket, and a clamp to provide the compression (Figure 1).
+It is a compression fitting with an elastomeric gasket (o-ring), a separate centering ring to hold the shape of the gasket, and a clamp to provide the compression (Figure 1).
 Sizes are designated by the inner diameter of the flange in millimeters.
 For example, KF16 means ISO KF/QF standard with a 16-mm nominal inner diameter, and this size specifies the dimensions of the flange, gasket, centering ring, and clamp.
 The five common sizes are KF10, KF16, KF25, KF40, and KF50.
 Hardware from different sizes usually can’t be mixed.
 A KF16 flange requires a KF16 gasket, a KF16 clamp, etc.

 ConFlat is a registered trademark of Varian, Inc., and other manufacturers who make hardware compatible with that standard often use the term CF in reference to it.
 The design is similar to that of KF/QF, but in ConFlat, the gasket is made from copper.
 The seal is made by two sharp rims that bite into the gasket (Figure 2).
 This makes for a seal that can withstand higher temperatures than KF/QF, allowing the chamber to be baked out after assembly, but it also means the gaskets can only be used once.
 If the seal is opened, a new gasket must be used when the system is put back together.